 The Company's management has primary responsibility for preparing the Company's financial statements and the Company's financial reporting process, including its system of internal control over financial reporting.
-The Company's independent registered public accountants, Tanner LLC, are responsible for expressing opinions on the conformity of the Company's 2018 audited financial statements to accounting principles generally accepted in the United States of America and the effectiveness of the Company's internal control over financial reporting as of December 31, 2018.
+The Company's independent registered public accountants, Tanner LLC, are responsible for expressing an opinion on the conformity of the Company's 2020 audited financial statements to accounting principles generally accepted in the United States of America.